calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

         .loc[~trip.index_pickup.isna() | ~trip.index_dropoff.isna()])                    # pickup or dropoff in NYC
 ```

-Following deduplication, my [data cleaning pipeline](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/00_cleaning.ipynb) selected just over 1.5 million trips for downstream analysis.
+After deduplication, my [data cleaning pipeline](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/00_cleaning.ipynb) selected just over 1.5 million trips for downstream analysis.

 ### An iterative density-based clustering approach

-Because density-based clustering algorithms allow for noise, these methods tend to leave many observations unclustered.
-To aggregate as many trips into clusters as possible, I implemented an iterative hierarchical DBSCAN (<ins>H</ins>DBSCAN) approach that sequentially clustered remaining observations from the previous step while relaxing the minimum required cluster size from 6 to 2 riders (more on these values later).
-My input features to HDBSCAN consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$, returning cluster labels $k$ for each trip and passenger.
-Here's what my clustering looked like after each iteration:
+Because density-based clustering allows for noise, these algorithms tend to leave many observations unclustered.
+To aggregate as many trips into clusters as possible, I implemented an iterative [hierarchical DBSCAN](https://github.com/scikit-learn-contrib/hdbscan) (<ins>H</ins>DBSCAN) approach that sequentially clustered remaining observations from the previous step while relaxing the minimum required cluster size from 6 to 2 riders (more on these values later).
+My input features to HDBSCAN consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$ and returned cluster labels $k$ for each trip and passenger.
+Here's what the clustering looked like after each iteration:

 ```
-Iteration 0 (min_cluster_size = 6): frac_clus = 10.89%
+Iteration 0 (min_cluster_size = 6): clustered = 10.89%
-Iteration 1 (min_cluster_size = 5): frac_clus = 27.17%
+Iteration 1 (min_cluster_size = 5): clustered = 27.17%
-Iteration 2 (min_cluster_size = 4): frac_clus = 44.57%
+Iteration 2 (min_cluster_size = 4): clustered = 44.57%
-Iteration 3 (min_cluster_size = 3): frac_clus = 62.15%
+Iteration 3 (min_cluster_size = 3): clustered = 62.15%
-Iteration 4 (min_cluster_size = 2): frac_clus = 84.11%
+Iteration 4 (min_cluster_size = 2): clustered = 84.11%
 ```

-Another important detail of my implementation is how I calibrated the scaling between distances and times.
-The selected value for minutes-per-mile acts as a spatiotemporal knob controlling the tradeoffs between spatial and temporal coherence.
-To select the best value, I performed a parameter sweep over values from 10 to 60 minutes/mile while performing a single HDBSCAN iteration.
-The following plot shows how smaller values ($\leq$ 10 min/mi) favor tighter temporal clusters, while larger values ($\geq$ 60 min/mi) favor tighter spatial clusters:
+Another important detail of my implementation is how I scaled times relative to distances.
+The value of minutes-per-mile acts as a knob controlling the tradeoff between spatial and temporal coherence.
+To select the best value, I performed a parameter sweep over values from 10 to 60 minutes/mile for a single HDBSCAN iteration.
+The results show how smaller values ($\leq$ 10 min/mile) favor tighter temporal clusters, while larger values ($\geq$ 60 min/mile) favor tighter spatial clusters: